 Late arrivals

 Pupils should value the importance of arriving at school promptly.
 Arrival late to school on more than four occasions in a half term will result in Late Detention.
-Late arrivals will result in a (after) School Detention being set.
 See the Attendance Policy on the school website for further details.